-You often examine a patient, but you have not “seen” the condition.
-Ultrasound gives the therapist more insight into the examination and evaluation of the patient’s complaints.
-The physiotherapist’s judgment becomes more reliable, so that he or she makes even better choices for your treatment plan.
-MSU ultrasound removes doubts so that the physiotherapist can optimize the treatment policy.
+You often examine a patient, but have not ‘seen’ the condition.
+Ultrasound gives the therapist more insight in the examination and evaluation of the patient’s complaints.
+The physiotherapist’s judgment becomes more reliable, allowing him or her to make even better choices for your treatment plan.
+MSU ultrasound removes doubts, allowing the physiotherapist to optimize treatment management.
 And you, the patient; it gets clarity!

-With ultrasound, or rather MSU (Musculo Skeletal Ultrasound), images can be made of tendons, muscles, ligaments, burs, bones and joints.
-This allows the physical therapist to visualize various disorders.
-For example irritations of tendons; such as abnormalities of the Achilles tendon, a possible tennis elbow and calcifications in tendons (for example, around the shoulder).
-A heel spur or bursa inflammation can also be made visible using ultrasound.
+Ultrasound, or rather MSU (Musculo Skeletal Ultrasound), can be used to make images of tendons, muscles, ligaments, bursae, bones and joints.
+This allows the physiotherapist to visualize various conditions.
+For example, irritations of tendons; such as abnormalities of the Achilles tendon, possible tennis elbow and calcifications in tendons (for example around the shoulder).
+A heel spur or bursitis can also be visualized by ultrasound.

-The examination is easy and comfortable for the patient and can be repeated as often as necessary without damage.
-If the practitioner carries out the examination himself on the patient, he immediately sees the dynamic images, in contrast to X-rays and MRI which only yield static images.
-During the examination the patient can actively cooperate and indicate when and with which movement the complaints increase or decrease.
-The practitioner can then immediately establish a relationship between the complaint and the images that he sees.
-This allows a diagnosis to be made faster and the most appropriate treatment policy started.
+The examination is easy and comfortable for the patient and can be repeated as many times as necessary without harm.
+If the practitioner himself carries out the examination on the patient, he immediately sees the dynamic images, in contrast to X-rays and MRI which only provide static images.
+During the examination, the patient can actively cooperate and indicate when and with which movement the complaints increase or decrease.
+The practitioner can then directly establish a relationship between the complaint and the images he sees.
+As a result, a diagnosis can be made more quickly and the most appropriate treatment policy can be started.

 What diagnoses can be made?

 - Fluid accumulations